tucats/ego/LANGUAGE.md

 is a pointer to the template that was previously compiled.
 This global value can only be used with template functions.

 ## @type static|dynamic <a name="at-type"></a>

-You can temporarily change the langauge settings to allow static typing of data only.
+You can temporarily change the language settings to allow static typing of data only.
 When in static mode,

 * All values in an array constant must be of the same type